udacity/nd325-c1-implementing-privacy-in-software-applications/project/backend/README.md

 You’ll notice that the `Voter` class has a national_id field.
 We consider this to be a sensitive field, much like Social Security Numbers (SSNs) are sensitive in the United States.

 Your job in this step is to determine a privacy-protecting scheme to populate the `MinimalVoter` class.
-Do this in `Voter.get_obfuscated_voter`.
+Do this in `Voter.get_minimal_voter`.
 Feel free to use other parts of the starter code to bolster your implementation.

 #### Step 4: Build out our Ballot Class